 - Arnaldus, de Villonova and the School of Salerno, De conservanda bona valetudine….
 More advice about healthy food and drink.

 Of the many books attributed to Arnald, it is often difficult to determine what he actually wrote.
-Arnald did write the well-known commentary for the Reginem sanitatis Salernitanum.
-This book of advice from the medical school at Salerno on living a healthy life was, based on the number of editions printed, the most popular medical book of the fifteenth century.
+Arnald did write the well-known commentary for the Regimen sanitatis Salernitanum.
+This book of advice from the Schola Medica Salernitana, or the medical school at Salerno on living a healthy life was, based on the number of editions printed, the most popular medical book of the fifteenth century.
 An early English translation, written as one long poem, begins:

 All Salerne School thus write to England’s King And for man’s health these fit advises bring.
 Shun busy cares, rash angers, which displease: Light supping, little drink, do cause great ease, Rise after meate, sleep not at after noon, Urine and Nature’s need, expel them soon.
 Long shalt thy live, if all these well be done.